Notifications

 Online search

 To find the correct SDS, be as specific as possible in your online search.
-For example, search "Dell Latitude 7480 SDS."
+For example, search "Dell Latitude 7480 SDS" instead of just “Dell Laptop SDS.”

-Include a URL link to the SDS when you set up the item.
-If you have multiple SDS for one item, combine them into one PDF.
+Add a link to the SDS or label image when you set up the item.
+You only need to include one of these documents, depending on your item.
+If you have multiple SDS for one item, combine them into a single PDF.
 Make sure the link is not encrypted or password protected.
+For instance, you can upload the document to Google Drive or other file-hosting service, then create a shareable link.

 Notes